Experience 6 Stages to Effectively Manage Change

 An organization must complete each of the steps in the model for changes to effectively transpire.
 However, completion of the steps may occur in a somewhat different order than appears here.
-In some situations, the boundaries between the stages is unclear.
+In some situations, the boundaries between the stages are unclear.

 What Affects Change Management?